zsysuper/pathtree/README.md

         - Any Node may have an associated Leaf.
 Leafs are terminals containing the data associated with the path as traversed from the root to that Node.

     - Edges are implemented as a map from the path element name to the next node in the path.

+    - Extra_data is an optional information for every edge or leaf